degatedev/degate_docs/README.md

 ## Economic Security

 For an open protocol, functional and economical security are equally, if not more, important than direct access, listing and trading.
-DeGate is the only order book DEX that allows for direct listing of tokens, and it adopts several measures to guarantee economic security, including:&#x20;
+DeGate is the only order book DEX that allows for direct listing of tokens, and it adopts several measures to guarantee economic security, including:

-• Free gas fee quota for deposits&#x20;
+• Free gas fee quota for deposits

  • Token parameter configuration